When should I return the library laptop?

 To help you complete online coursework from home, loan periods for laptops will be extended for a full semester.
 All Spring 2021 laptop loans are due no later than May 28, 2021.

 If I need a laptop for next semester, can I keep my library laptop?

 No. Library laptops are loaned on a semester-only basis and we require that all laptops be returned by by their due date, without exception.
 Laptops must be returned to undergo necessary maintenance and repair for redistribution to remote learners for the following semester.

 How does the county’s Stay Home order impact my loan request?

 While contactless pickup is available for students wishing to retrieve their laptop from campus, we understand not everyone feels comfortable leaving their home at this time.
 Mail delivery directly to your home address is available, free of charge.
 Should you wish to change the method for receiving your laptop indicated in your original request, please contact us at firstname.lastname@example.org.

 How should I return the library laptop?

 When you initially requested a laptop, you should have indicated a preference for returning your laptop by mail or in-person.

 The library will provide you with prepaid postage and packing materials to safely return your library-issued laptop by mail.
-At the beginning of December, we will contact you with specific instructions on returning laptops and a prepaid postage label.
+Please contact us at email@example.com for instructions on returning laptops and a prepaid postage label.
 Please keep any original delivery packaging for these returns.

 Can I save my work on the library laptop?